jwwun/SnoozeFuseCursor/Documentation.md

   - **Active Touch Set Management**: Maintains a set of active touches to ensure proper state in multi-touch scenarios
   - **App Lifecycle Awareness**: Listens for app state notifications to properly handle backgrounding and foregrounding
   - **Top-Level Touch Detection**: Positioned at the highest level of the view hierarchy to capture all touches regardless of what UI elements are underneath
+  - **Sci-Fi Connecting Line Effect**: Visual line that connects the circle to the user's finger in full-screen mode:
+    - **Techy Visual Design**: Line has a sci-fi appearance with glowing effect and animated segments
+    - **Interactive Feedback**: Shows users that the app is tracking their finger position across the screen
+    - **Touch Position Awareness**: Dynamically updates as the user's finger moves across the screen
+    - **Animated Flow Effect**: Dashed line segments animate along the connection for a futuristic energy flow effect
+    - **Particle Energy Flow**: Small energy particles travel along the line toward the finger for enhanced visual interest
+    - **Glowing Connection**: Line has a subtle blur effect creating a holographic appearance
+    - **Mode Indicator**: Serves as a clear visual indicator that full-screen touch mode is active
+    - **Cohesive Color Scheme**: Uses blue and cyan gradients that match the app's color palette
+    - **Finger Touch Point Effect**: Small energy burst effect where the finger touches for enhanced visual feedback
+    - **Clean Implementation**: Uses efficient SwiftUI Path and GeometryReader for smooth performance

 ### Implementation Details
 - Implemented `MultiSwipeConfirmation`